rishiikkk/Prodigy_ML_5/README.md

 | --- | --- | --- |
 | KNN | 21.06 | 45.69 |
 | Random Forest | 13.21 | 30.37 |

-You can see more result and information about our project in our [final report](finalReport.pdf)